EC2 VM Import/Export

 - create a repository of VM images for backup and disaster recovery

-- to leverage previous investments in building VMs by migrating your VMs to EC2.
+- to leverage previous investments in building VMs by migrating the VMs to EC2.

-- The supported file formats are: VMware ESX VMDK images, Citrix Xen VHD images, Microsoft Hyper-V VHD images, and RAW images
+- Supported file formats are: VMware ESX VMDK images, Citrix Xen VHD images, Microsoft Hyper-V VHD images, and RAW images

 - For VMware vSphere, AWS Connector for vCenter can be used to export a VM from VMware and import it into Amazon EC2